Citizen science project to help find out more about wildlife disease:

 Although this can be a real tragedy for the wildlife in your garden, there is also the opportunity to gain some knowledge from your experience that can help inform future conservation work by taking part in the Garden Wildlife Health project.

-This new website has an online system for you to register you garden and any ponds, and record any incidents of dead amphibians, reptiles, hedgehogs and birds.
+The website has an online system for you to register your garden, ponds, and record any incidents of dead reptiles, amphibians, hedgehogs and birds.
 You can also record any sightings of animals that might be suffering from disease.

 You can then use the system to track your samples and find out what caused the animal to die, and report any future sightings through the system.

-Find the Garden Wildlife Health project here to get started.
+Visit the Garden Wildlife Health Project here to get started.